LdyL/epython/README.md

 Issuing export export EPYTHONPATH=$EPYTHONPATH:`pwd` in the epython directory will set this to point to the current directory.
 You can also modify your ~/.bashrc file to contain a similiar command.

 For more information about installing ePython refer [here](docs/tutorial1.md), for upgrading ePython refer [here](docs/installupgrade.md)

+##Degenerated use

+    Pass -d 16 argument to use the single Parallella board (master node)

+  Notice that Garbege collector has been disabled.